At the National Center on Sexual Exploitation Law Center, we are passionate about championing the rights of survivors.

 Pornhub’s mountainous volumes of unverified content are just the tip of the iceberg when it comes to the abusive, degrading, and harmful content that Pornhub’s very business model is based on.

-Bekah Charleston and Angela Delgado-Williams were sex trafficked due to Nevada’s system of legalized prostitution and are now, via their lawsuit Charleston v.
-State of Nevada, seeking to hold the state of Nevada responsible for protecting the commercial sex trade and enabling sex slavery.
-Read our update on the case here.
+Angela Williams and Jane Doe were sex trafficked due to Nevada’s system of legalized prostitution and are now seeking to hold the state of Nevada responsible for protecting the commercial sex trade and enabling sex slavery.
+Learn More.

 Wyndham Hotel Group